 The Culture Shift Media Complaints Toolkit was created for two reasons: to raise awareness on the connection between sexualization and hypermasculinization and gender inequality, and to encourage people to take action on these issues.
 These issues harm us all.
 Add your voice; make a change; report sexualized images.

-Culture Shift is a Status of Women Canada funded project focused on shifting environments that contribute to sexualization and hypermasculinization.
-To submit a complaint about Canadian media, click here.
+Culture Shift is a Status of Women Canada-funded project focused on shifting environments that contribute to sexualization and hypermasculinization.
+To submit a complaint about the Canadian media, click here.